Slaughterhouse Rulez: Reception

-On Metacritic the film has a score of 39% based on reviews from 6 critics, indicating "generally unfavorable reviews."
+On Metacritic, the film has a score of 39 out of 100 based on reviews from 6 critics, indicating "generally unfavorable reviews".

 The film generated revenue of £737,670 from cinemas worldwide.

+Andrew Pulver of The Guardian newspaper gave it a rating of 3 out of 5 stars.

 Marketing

 The first trailer of the film was released online (initially via Twitter) on 9 August 2018.